Kokoda (film): Background

 In 1942, with the fall of Singapore, Australia lost nearly an entire division captured.
 The rest of Australia's professional military force – the Australian Imperial Force (AIF) – were still overseas fighting the Axis forces in North Africa.
 Australia then only had available conscripts and militiamen who were considered unfit for combat duties.
 These were known as 'chocos' – it was believed that they would 'melt' away in the heat of battle.
-The chocos had been kept doing menial tasks such as working at unloading cargo.
+The chocos had been kept doing menial tasks such as unloading ships and digging roads.

 Given the circumstances that these men were the only ones immediately available to defend New Guinea, they were rushed northwards with minimal, or no, combat training.
 From Port Moresby, they were sent over the torturous Owen Stanley Range along the only track – the Kokoda track till they came in contact with Japanese forces coming along the track from the other direction.

 The story of Kokoda is of men from one of these units, under-trained, under-provisioned sent to face battle-hardened Japanese soldiers in a desperate effort to save Australia.